alakra/weather-forecasts/README.md

 ## Installation

-    gem install ndfd-weather-forecast-client
+    gem install weather-forecasts

 ## Usage

-`NDFD.client` is the top-level start point from whence all API calls are executed.
+`WeatherForecasts.client` is the top-level start point from whence all API calls are executed.

 Most calls follow the form of:

-    NDFD.client.
+    WeatherForecasts.client.
           select(:maxt, :mint, :temp, etc.).
           where(conditions).
           execute